hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

  1. Runs the "child" function (potentially, our implementation for `count`).
  2. It builds a dictionary with the functions return values.

-So, with this in mind, we know that `count` should return both a list containing the count on each column and the column name itself so it can later on be turned into a dictionary by the decorator.
+So, since pandas' implementation of `count` seems to follow this pattern (returning a dictionary, that is), we can use this function to build the final result in the shape it must have.
+We can also see that we need to return a tuple containing the list of results and the column names, both following the same order.

+With this information we can move on to developing the function's internal logic.

 ---